Verifiable Credentials (VCs)

 11

-import com.trustweave.credential.models.VerifiablePresentation
+import org.trustweave.credential.models.VerifiablePresentation

-import com.trustweave.credential.PresentationOptions
+import org.trustweave.credential.PresentationOptions

 val presentation = VerifiablePresentation(